Heaviest rain in a decade kills 11 in Beijing as raging torrents wash away roads and cars – KION546

 “Supplies can not come in, people are hungry… the car door is locked, we can’t go anywhere,” the second traveler was quoted as saying.

-At least 1,870 passengers and 68 staff had been stranded on two trains and were finally led to safe ground by Monday afternoon, state-run news agency Xinhua reported, citing Beijing’s state railway operator.
+At least 1,870 passengers and 68 staff had been stranded on two trains and were finally led to safe ground by Monday afternoon, Xinhua reported, citing Beijing’s state railway operator.

+Another train remained stuck at another station, where staff had to walk through thick mud to deliver food and water to the stranded passengers, the rail operator said.

 Even as Doksuri tapers off, there is little relief on the horizon.